 A damp specialist will advise on the best ‘barrier’ system to use – this may be:

 - a waterproof render (plaster layer) applied to affected area and its surroundings, and/ or

 - a membrane system applied over the same area.

 The affected area can then be skim-plastered, redecorated and re-fitted in the usual way.
 It’s really important, however, that the ‘barrier’ isn’t damaged (breached) by having fittings attached with screws, or new electric sockets, for example, fitted to the treated area in the future.

 Consider having nearby pipework checked for leaks – CCTV surveys of nearby underground drainage can be a good idea in identifying these.

 Issues to consider after a leak:

-- allow the affected area to dry thoroughly before attempting to repair – a dehumidifier may help in this situation
+- allow the affected area to dry thoroughly before attempting to repair – redecorating a damp wall will simply result in the damp patch showing through in future.
+A dehumidifier may help in this situation

 - check affected area for signs of mould or rot, and consider treating the affected areas to prevent infestation in future.